Eddy Usage

 [gcode_macro TEMP_COMPENSATION]

-description: Temperature compensation calibration procedure
+description: Temperature compensation calibration process

 gcode: